Places to Gather

 In 1864 stood the mustering Civil War camp called Camp Fry that was once located in the area of called Wright Woods and then after the war the subdivision of area called Wright Grove to be later called simply Wrightwood.
 The area was from Diversey Parkway to Fullerton Avenue.
 Wightwood Avenue no bears its name if not its history.

-text below from a publication called the Lake View Saga
+text below - publication called the Lake View Saga

 The Belmont